Belyashik2K/bumilu-backend/README.md

 ## Project Status

-This project is archived and no longer under active development.
+This project is **archived and no longer under active development**.
 Published as-is for reference; issues and PRs may not be reviewed.

 ## License